 Adeline Kueh Senior Lecturer - MA (Literature & Communications), Murdoch University, Australia - BA (Critical Studies in Fine & Performing Arts), Simon Fraser University, Canada Adeline Kueh makes installations, photography and sound works that reconsider the relationship with things and rituals around us.
 Her works are imbued with a sense of desire and longing, and act as modern-day totems that explore personal histories and overlooked moments.
 Adeline has produced installations and interventionist projects within the collaborative MatriXial Technologies (with Faith Wilding & subRosas) in old boys network 01 (Hamburg, 2001), Next 5 Minutes 4: International Festival of Tactical Media (Amsterdam, 2003), and Version & 03 Digital Art Convergence (Chicago, 2003).
 She has also exhibited in the UK, USA, the Netherlands, Turkey and Australia.
 Rooted in critical studies, her research interests include notions of monstrosity within Southeast Asian contexts, architecture, fashion and the future of cinema.
 Adeline has chaired and presented at a number of cultural studies conferences in UK, Australia, Finland, Hungary, Singapore and Malaysia.
-ABOUT LASALLE COLLEGE OF THE ARTS Asia's leading tertiary institution in contemporary arts and design education and practice.
+ABOUT LASALLE COLLEGE OF THE ARTS Asia's leading contemporary arts and design institution.

 LASALLE College of the Arts offers 30 diploma, undergraduate and postgraduate programmes in fine arts, design communication, interior design, product design, film, animation, fashion, dance, music, theatre, arts management, arts pedagogy and practice, art therapy, Asian art histories and creative writing.

 LASALLE provides a nurturing, interdisciplinary learning environment to inspire the next generation of forward-looking, globally engaged artists, designers and leaders of creative industries.

 Its faculty is led by a community of award-winning artists, designers, educators and researchers, and their practice-led research sets LASALLE apart as an international centre of excellence.
+LASALLE is ranked within the top 151-200 institutions globally for art and design (QS World University Rankings 2021).

-Founded in 1984 by the late De La Salle Brother Joseph McNally - a visionary artist and educator - LASALLE is a non-profit private educational institution.
+Founded in 1984 by the late De La Salle Brother Joseph McNally - a visionary artist and educator - LASALLE is a non-profit private educational institution, with degree programmes validated by Goldsmiths, University of London.
 The College receives tuition grant support from Singapore's Ministry of Education.
+It is set to become part of Singapore's new university of the arts, which is currently under development.

+CONTACT US

-Its degree programmes are validated by Goldsmiths, University of London.
-CONTACT US For programme consultation or to schedule a guided campus tour, contact our Admissions Office.
-LASALLE College of the Arts 1 McNally Street Singapore 187940 +65 6496 5111 admissions@lasalle.edu.sg www.lasalle.edu.sg Monday - Friday, 9:30am - 5:30pm Closed on weekends and Public Holidays CONNECT WITH US f lasalle.sg @lasallesg @lasallesingapore lasallesingapore Partner Institution:
+For programme consultation or to schedule a guided campus tour, contact our Admissions Office.

+LASALLE College of the Arts 1 McNally Street Singapore 187940

++65 6496 5111

+admissions@lasalle.edu.sg

+www.lasalle.edu.sg

+Monday - Friday, 9:30am - 5:30pm Closed on weekends and Public Holidays

+CONNECT WITH US

+f lasalle.sg

+@lasallesg

+@lasallesingapore

+lasallesingapore

+Partner Institution: